homebysix/auto-update-magic/README.md

             - When testing your deployment, limit scope to a handful of Macs you can test on (a static or smart computer group would ease this process).
 Once you're ready to enable automatic updates in production, expand scope to __All Computers__.

 ### AutoPkgr setup

+#### Add AutoPkg templates

+Copy the provided AutoPkg recipe and smart group templates from the [autopkg-templates](autopkg-templates/) folder of this repo into your `~/Library/AutoPkg/RecipeOverrides` folder.

 #### Configure AutoPkgr